ENZH

 38 commits.
 Each one fixing some CSS gap I'd missed.
 But by the end I'd also extracted 4 new shared packages: PDF generation, chat history, shared chat UI, and common React hooks.

 Added MBTI personality test as the sixth app.
-Easier to integrate because I built it knowing it would go into the monorepo.
+Easier to integrate because I built it knowing it would go into the monorepo — it used the shared packages from day one.

 The more interesting challenge was WeChat browser detection.
-A massive percentage of Chinese internet traffic goes through WeChat's built-in browser.
-I added detection logic that sniffs the user agent for MicroMessenger and adjusts the UI accordingly.
+A massive percentage of Chinese internet traffic goes through WeChat's built-in browser, which has quirks: limited getUserMedia support, different OAuth flow requirements, restricted window.open behavior.
+The user agent sniffing needed to check for MicroMessenger across Android, iOS, and desktop variants, plus the WeChat Work variant (wxwork).

 The Unified API Package

-The biggest win: packages/api, a unified API layer that standardizes how all apps talk to AI models.
+The biggest architectural win of the entire project. packages/api standardized how all apps talk to AI models.

 The Moment